aeshirey/learn-sat-smt/README.md

 $$

 ## What is SAT?
 `SAT` is short for [Boolean SATisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) -- "determining if there exists an interpretation that satisfies a given Boolean formula".
-In other words, given a number of connected true/false statements, SAT determines if it's possible to satisfy the combination of those statements, and if so, how.
+In other words, given a number of connected true/false statements, SAT determines _if_ it's possible to satisfy the combination of those statements, and if so, _how_.

 For example, if we want to satisfy the second example above (`is_arguing==True`), we can do so with the following values: